37+ Google SERP Features: A Complete Guide

 Overview

 Popular products or Top products is a SERP feature that comes up for queries related to product categories, such as “shampoo for hair loss” or “frying pan”.
-These elements are displayed in the middle of the search results.
-When searching for a product online, users can filter the price or a product category by clicking on the refinement bubbles.
+These elements are displayed in the middle of search results.
+When searching for a product online, users can filter the price or product category by clicking on the refinement elements on the left.

 Example